October 1992 Animage Interview

 Who are Phobos and Deimos really?
 What is their role in the series?
 And is it true that they’re also Sailor Soldiers in training?

 Stick around, because today we’ll be taking a look at these questions and more as we discuss Sailor Mars’ feathered companions!

 Rei and… Rei?

-Due to the sheer volume of anime and manga produced in Japan every year and the large number of characters appearing in these series, it’s certainly not uncommon for a lot of anime and manga characters to wind up sharing the same first or last name – especially when it comes to names relatively common in the real world.
-But when you stop and consider (1) the relatively short time period in which Sailor Moon and Neon Genesis Evangelion took place and (2) just how uncommon a name like Rei is in the first place, it’s a little harder to write it off as pure coincidence.
-So what exactly is the connection between the two?
+But when you stop and consider (1) the relatively short time period in which Sailor Moon and Neon Genesis Evangelion hit the market and (2) just how uncommon a name like Rei is in the first place, it’s a little harder to write it off as pure coincidence.

 Today we’re going to take a look at the interesting, behind-the-scenes connection between these two juggernauts of anime!